-When estimating treatment effects for the present-biased or not-biased, we do not control for patience.
+36 When estimating treatment effects for the present-biased or not-biased, we do not control for patience.

 However, we emphasize the lack of a preponderance of evidence that expanded credit access is welfare-reducing for any of the 20 sub-groups examined.
-First, even within the sub-groups that seem to fare worst here - people with below-median income and no prior formal credit-- there are only 5 and 4 negative treatment effects out of 34 (Table 8 Columns 9-10).
-The likelihood that we would find at least two sub-groups out of twenty with at least five negative treatment effects out 34, purely by chance (i.e, due to false negatives), is high.
+First, even within the sub-groups that seem to fare worst here - people with below-median income and no prior formal credit-there are only 5 and 4 negative treatment effects out of 34 (Table 8 Column 10).
+The likelihood that we would find two or three sub-groups out of twenty with at least four negative treatment effects out 34, purely by chance (i.e., due to false negatives), is high.
 Second, there is little evidence that those with lower income fare worse than their higher income counterparts, statistically speaking (Table 8 Column 11).

 As such, and consistent with the findings from the test of equality of outcome variances, we view the results here as motivating further exploration of heterogeneity in treatment effects of expanded access to financial services.
 They are far from definitive statements about who wins and loses, or about how many lose.
-In fact, the full picture of results in this paper points far more strongly to impacts that are positive on balance, for most borrowers and potential borrowers.
+In fact, the full picture of results in this paper points more strongly to impacts that are positive on balance, for most borrowers and potential borrowers.

-Differential Treatment Effects by Subgroup with all Sub-Group Tests in the Same Model Our analysis so far has focused on differences by one type of heterogeneity at a time.
+B.4.
+Differential Treatment Effects by Subgroup: all Sub-Group Tests in Same Model Our analysis so far has focused on differences by one type of heterogeneity at a time.
 This approach yields policy-relevant results, especially if lenders can readily target potential clients by sub-group.
 But this approach does not reveal what causes any heterogeneity in treatment effects; e.g., are differences between risk tolerant and risk intolerant driven by risk preferences per se, or by a correlation between risk preference on some third variable like prior business ownership?

 We explore the drivers of heterogeneous treatment effects by including all of the heterogeneity tests in the same model; i.e., instead of the two interaction terms in equation (2), we include three interactions in models estimated on the endline sample: treatment assignment interacted with each of prior business ownership, education>primary, and rural.
 We also include main effects for each of the three variables interacted with treatment assignment.
-Models estimated on the panel sample take the same form, but with nine interactions and main effects instead of three (see, e.g., Table [] for the complete list).
+Models estimated on the panel sample take the same form, but with nine interactions and main effects instead of three (see Table 9 Panel B for the complete list, and note that we cannot include the tenth characteristic, rural vs. urban, in the panel sample model because that entire sample is rural).

-Table 9 reports counts of the number of times each interaction term is significant across outcomes (outcome families in Columns 1-8, and all 34 outcomes of ultimate interest in Columns 9-10).
-Column 9 here is comparable to the count across the univariate tests in Table 8 Column 11. [writeup with adjusted p-values in].
+Table 9 reports counts of the number of times each interaction term is significant and significantly positive across outcomes (outcome categories in Columns 1-8, and all 34 outcomes of ultimate interest in Columns 9-10).
+Column 9 here is comparable to the count across the univariate tests in Table 8 Column 11.